How do I start journaling?

 44. Before you start writing, relax and breathe deep.
 Clear your mind to everything except what you plan to write about at that moment.

 45. Use a timer if necessary to take the pressure of having to write off your shoulders.

 46. When trying to solve a problem, consider the outcomes of each scenario.
 If that happens, then what?
-If it doesn’t happen, what then?
-If it happens another way, how will that affect things?
+What will happen if it doesn’t, what then?
+It may happen another way, how will that affect things?
 How likely is this to happen?

 47. At times, you may want to conduct a total mind dump.
 When this happens just start writing.
 Don’t worry if it makes sense, just write everything that comes to mind.
 You’ll feel like a new person getting those thoughts off of your mind and you can explore individual pieces of the mind dump at a later time if you feel like it.

 48. Consider writing “Top Ten” lists.
 “Top 10 Things I Worry About”, “Top 10 Things I Love About Myself” and so on.

 49. Don’t forget to include perspective.
 Perspective allows you to consider things from a different point of view.
 This may be reflecting back to past things, considering how another person feels or imagining how things might look, feel or be different in the future.

 50. Be authentic.
 Journaling is for your own wellbeing.
 Don’t be scared to share your core values, your joy and love, your spirituality, creativity, fears, likes and dislikes.

 As a result of capturing the moment in the written form, so many benefits to your mind and body will follow.
 If you journal regularly and truthfully, it can literally change your life.

 Why don’t you follow my 7 Day Let’s Get Intentional Challenge?
 I will email for 7 days with gentle encouragement and reminders to help you achieve your 7 days.
 After that, you will already be seeing changes in your life that will encourage you to continue.
 It really is incredible!